Skandia-Smarthus/Skandia.Web.Components/readme.md

 You can also load both at the same time `https://localhost:44236/?form=elkompis&price=elkompis`

+NB: Running npm run debug will start a live-reload server.
+This means that any changes you make to the source files will be reflected in the browser without having to reload the page.
+Its port number is :3000, but just proxies the content from :44236.
+So for testing against lets say vipps go to the :44236 as its the old umbraco port used for these components.

 ### IDE
 In VSCode, WebStorm etc there is built in tools for running the different commands.
 If you are using one of these products i guess you already know how.